micro-os-plus/devices-stm32f4-extras-xpack/README-MAINTAINER.md

 ## Publish to npmjs.com

-- select the `develop` branch
+- select the `xpack-develop` branch
 - commit all changes
 - update `CHANGELOG.md`; commit with a message like _CHANGELOG: prepare v0.1.2_
 - `npm pack` and check the content of the archive; possibly adjust `.npmignore`
 - `npm version patch`, `npm version minor`, `npm version major`
-- push the develop branch to GitHub
+- push the `xpack-develop` branch to GitHub
 - `npm publish --tag next` (use `--access public` when publishing for the first time)